 Watch this video tutorial to see the super simple process.

-You can find the items needed to make these Biscoff Truffles from Amazon.
-I earn a small commission for sales so thanks for using the links below.
+You can find the items needed to make these Biscoff Truffles from Amazon (commission earned for sales).

 - 10 ounces Biscoff Cookie Spread*